O. A. Cargill: Early life

 Otto "O.A."
-Cargill was born in Viola, Arkansas, on February 26, 1885.
+Cargill was born in Viola, Arkansas, on February 26, 1885, to John Erve Cargill and Anna Mize.
 His father was a physician and Baptist minister.
 He was educated at Mountain Home College in Mountain Home, Arkansas.
 He married Delia Arnold on May 2, 1905, in Cushing, Oklahoma, and they settled in Oklahoma City in 1912.
-During his early days in Oklahoma and Indian territories he was a Deputy U.S. Marshal under Bill Depew.
+During his early days in Oklahoma and Indian Territory, he was a deputy U.S. marshal under Bill Depew.
 Cargill worked as a streetcar conductor, became an Oklahoma City police officer, and was admitted to the Oklahoma Bar Association in 1916.
 He was county attorney of Oklahoma County 1919–1920.

 Political career

 Cargill was elected mayor in 1923, defeating Allen Street.
-Assuming office when the city was in a bad financial condition, Cargill found his reform efforts frustrated, particularly by supporters of the former mayor Jack Walton who had remained in office after the election.
+Assuming office when the city was in a bad financial condition, Cargill found his reform efforts frustrated, particularly by supporters of the former mayorm Jack C. Waltonm who had remained in office after the election.
 In 1926, the electorate voted to replace Oklahoma City's existing city commission government with a mayor–council form of government.
-He ran unsuccessfully for governor in 1926 against Henry S Johnson who was supported by the Ku Klux Klan.
+He ran unsuccessfully for governor in 1926 against Henry S. Johnstonm who was supported by the Ku Klux Klan.
 Cargill, being bitterly opposed to the Klan, came in third.